clemenko/rke2/README.md

 # My Full Demo Stack

-Both these scripts are meant to simplify the building of a demo stack for StackRox.
+The script is meant to simplify the building of a demo stack for play and profit.
 With both you will get :

 - [DigitalOcean](http://digitalocean.com) - VMs
 - [Ubuntu](http://ubuntu.com) - [Rocky Linux](https://rockylinux.org/)